thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2024-05-23-managing-complexity.md

 > Software grows until it exceeds our capacity to understand it.

-These quotes may feel like observations of some greater general truth, but we don't need to take them as such.
+These quotes may feel like observations of some greater general truth, but we do not need to take them as such.
 How does such a situation arise?
-It takes effort to implement features in our software and not all of those efforts are useful.
+It takes effort to implement features in our software and not all those efforts are useful.

 In physics energy is defined as the ability to do work and can be expressed by the following relation: